what are antimicrobials and how do they work?

 antifungals

-antifungals have been developed to specifically interfere with targets that are unique to fungal processes, such as the fungal cell wall that is made of different components than bacterial cell walls.
+antifungals have been developed to specifically interfere with targets that are unique to fungal processes. for example, azole treatments specifically prevent fungi from making important fungal cell membrane components.

 antiparasitic drugs

-parasites like the protozoa that cause malaria often have complex life cycles, with different stages of their development happening in different host types e.g. mosquitoes and human blood cells. different types of antiparasitic drugs have thus been established to target key stages of their development.
+parasites like the protozoa that cause malaria often have complex life cycles, with different stages of their development happening in different host types e.g. mosquitoes and human blood or liver cells. furthermore, parasites can live both inside and outside host cells making antiparasitic drugs very difficult to develop. so often they are targeted at key stages of parasite development.